springload/wagtaildraftail/README.md

 ## Installation

 1. Download this repository and put the `wagtaildraftail` folder in your project.
-2. Install the `wagtaildraftail` dependencies, and use **Python 3**.
+2. Install the `wagtaildraftail` dependencies
 3. Install `wagtaildraftail` as an app in your Django settings.
-4. Create a new admin JS bundle, importing the `initDraftailEditor` function, and exposing it as a global variable.
-5. Register the admin JS bundle in the `insert_global_admin_js` hook.

 ```python
 INSTALLED_APPS = (